 My two favourite paintings in the Canberra exhibition are ‘The Lady of Shalott’ by John William Waterhouse, depicting the lady from Tennyson’s poem sitting in her boat and floating down to Camelot, and John Everett Millais’ drowning ‘Ophelia’.
 Other literary pictures in the exhibition include William Holman Hunt’s ‘Isabella’ and ‘Isabella and the Pot of Basil’ inspired by the Keats’ poem of that name, Ford Madox Brown’s ‘Chaucer at the Court of Edward III’, Frederic George Stephen’s ‘The Proposal” inspired by one of the Canterbury Tales, and John William Inchbold’s Wordsworth-inspired ‘The White Doe of Rylstone’.
 There’s Rosetti’s ‘Dante’s Dream’, ‘Paolo and Francesca da Rimini’ and ‘Arthur’s Tomb’, Arthur Hughes’ ‘La belle dame sans merci’ and Rosetti’s portrait of his sister Christina.
 A section of the exhibition holds paintings inspired by myths so there is masses for the reader to enjoy.

 William Morris was not officially one of the Pre-Raphaelite Brotherhood, but he was very friendly with many in the group and promoted their aims.
 His painting ‘La belle Iseult’, based on the legend of Tristram and Isolde, is on display in Canberra.
 Morris was a truly remarkable man.
 When he died his doctors said it was because he had tried to fit into his life the lives of ten men!
 He was a prolific poet, a novelist, a painter, textile designer, socialist, translator, interior decorator and conservationist.
-I will be giving an illustrated talk about this remarkable man at the Art Gallery of NSW on Sat.
-9th March, 2-3pm.
-I do hope you can come along.

 Were you able to get to Canberra to see Pre-Raphaelites exhibition?
 I’d love to hear your opinion of these works so please leave a comment.